EMPOWER HER, 2024-25

 95%

-of young woman respondants felt they needed help with UCAS.
+of young woman respondents felt they needed help with UCAS.

 90%

-of young woman respondants were worried about achieving sufficient grades for a university offer
+of young woman respondents were worried about achieving sufficient grades for a university offer

 Over the course of Zenobia Scholars...